Skip to content

 Pollination

-Pollination services in coffee systems — quantifying the contribution of native pollinators to crop productivity and food security.
+Pollination services research in coffee systems, quantifying the contribution of native pollinators to crop productivity and food security, with expanding work across other essential Amazonian crops and medicinal gardens.

 Partners Baldock Laboratory · Northumbria University (UK)